-It’s common for dog food to contain some fish since it has a high protein level and contains important omega-3 fatty acids.
+It’s common for the best dog foods to contain some fish since it has a high protein level and contains important omega-3 fatty acids.
 The question is, can a dog eat tuna?
 The answer is that it depends.
 You can feed tuna to your dog safely, it just depends on the type of tuna and how it is prepared.

 Can a Dog Eat Tuna?